Tue · 16 Jun 2026

 What it actually is

 Snapchat's core feature — messages that disappear — makes kids feel like what they send won't last.
-It does.
-Screenshots exist, screen recordings exist, and third-party apps can save everything silently.
-The Snap Map feature broadcasts your child's exact location to their friend list by default.
-The Discover feed surfaces adult content.
-Quick Add recommends strangers.
-Despite a minimum age of 13, the platform is used by kids as young as 10.
+It does: screenshots, screen recordings, and third-party apps can save everything silently.
+Snap Map can share your child's exact location with their friend list (opt-in via Ghost Mode, but kids enable it), the Discover feed surfaces adult content, and Quick Add recommends strangers.
+Family Center now offers parent supervision with Place Alerts, screen-time insights, and friend 'trust signals' — but not message content.
+Despite a 13+ minimum, the platform is used by kids as young as 10.

 Critical settings to change immediately